 STEP FOUR: Pour in the peanuts and stir to evenly distribute.
 Quickly pour the mixture onto the lined baking pan and spread it evenly into a thin layer.

 STEP FIVE: Let the candy harden, at room temperature (about 30 minutes), and then break into pieces and store in an airtight container.

 Peanuts are the classic choice to use in nut brittle.
 Roasted peanuts have great flavor.
+Raw Spanish peanuts were traditionally used but either work.
 You could also use almonds, cashews, macadamia nuts, pecans…just about any will work.

 Baking soda might seem like an odd addition to the peanut brittle and not everyone adds it, but baking soda creates a chemical reaction that creates little air bubbles.
 It is added once the sugar mixture has cooked down and becomes acidic.
 The candy becomes porous and brittle, making it easy to break into pieces.

 Why is my peanut brittle chewy?

 There is where the candy thermometer becomes important.
 The biggest reason your peanut brittle is chewy and sticky is because you didn’t cook it long enough.
 It’s not something you can guess at, you need it to reach the hard-crack stage. that means the strands of sugar break easily and feel dry, as opposed to sticky.